noel-robert/intelunnati_TeamTRON/README.md

 7. Run *datasetPreprocessing.py* using the command `python datasetPreprocessing.py`.
 This will create a new folder ***modified_dataset*** in ***data*** folder, which is where dataset is stored in the proper format. <br>

+8. As of 13/07/2023, it has been noticed that a package Pillow v10.0.0 is causing issues.
+So, it is recommended to downgrade to version 9.5 using the code `pip install --upgrade Pillow==9.5`

 ###### (Optional) Installing CUDA for training on GPU: